 Air quality, Furnace filters, Ultimate Vent

 Air quality is becoming increasingly important as the incidence of asthma and allergies are on the rise.
-In addition our houses are becoming more and more air tight and the air we bring in and circulate deserves attention which is the topic of this page.
+In addition our houses are becoming more and more air tight and the air we bring in and circulate deserves particular attention, which is the topic of this post.

 Again the technology is changing and some very interesting products have been developed by people in the field, to improve air quality and upgrade air handling in general.